-AMiE came into being as a result of GAFCON and is one of a number of agencies that relates to GAFCON through the FCA (Fellowship of Confessing Anglicans) UK and Ireland.
+AMiE came into being as a result of GAFCON and is one of a number of agencies that relates to GAFCON through the GAFCON UK.
 You can read more about the history of AMiE by clicking here.

 A variety of Anglican churches are part of AMiE.
 Some churches are outside the structures of the Church of England.
 Others remain within the denomination but are experiencing tensions, whilst others have joined to support them.

 AMiE is a registered charity (number 1158679) and has an Executive Committee.
-Andy Lines is the General Secretary of AMiE and Justin Mote is Chair of the Executive Committee.
+Lee McMunn is the Mission Director of AMiE and Andy Lines is Chair of the Executive Committee.
 AMiE, alongside Reform and Church Society, co-sponsor the annual ReNew conference.
 The AMiE Executive Committee shares the ReNew vision of pioneering, establishing and securing a nation of healthy local Anglican churches.